gustafholmer/algo-dstruc-queue/README.md

 # algo-dstruc-queue
-Queue data structure and algohrithm.
+Queue data structure and algorithm.
 Assignment in an alghoritms and data structures course.

 # Author: Gustaf Holmer